platformatic/graphql-composer/README.md

             - `resolver` (object, optional) - The resolver definition to query the foreing entity, same structure as `entity.resolver`.
           - `many` (array of objects, optional) - Describe a 1-to-many relation - the reverse of the foreign key.
             - `type` (string, required) - The entity type where the entity is a foreign key.
-            - `fkey` (string, required) - The foreign key field in the referred entity.
+            - `fkey` (string, optional) - The foreign key field in the referred entity.
             - `as` (string, required) - When using `addEntitiesResolvers`, it defines the name of the relation as a field of the current one, as a list.
             - `pkey` (string, optional) - The primary key of the referred entity.
             - `subgraph` (string, optional) - The subgraph name of the referred entity, where the resolver is located; if missing is intended the self.